 Project Overview

+80-100 Word Objectives Overview

 The goal of this project was to provide Costa Rica’s National Service of Underground Water, Irrigation, and Drainage (Servicio Nacional de Aguas Subterráneas Riego y Avenamiento, SENARA) with datasets and tools derived from NASA Earth observations to help guide their decision-making process as they modify their water resource management plan for the Arenal-Tempisque Irrigation District.
 Incorporating NASA Earth observations into their policy decisions will help increase efficient water management to provide partners with a more continuous data source.

 Abstract